Wellness Core RawRev Dog Food earns the Advisor’s best rating of 5 stars.

 Above-average protein.
 Near-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Wellness Core RawRev is a grain-free, meat-based dry dog food using a significant amount of named meat meals as its main sources of animal protein, thus earning the brand 5 stars.
+Wellness Core RawRev is a grain-free dry dog food that incorporates a generous amount of named meat meals as its dominant source of animal protein, thus earning the brand 5 stars.

 Wellness Dog Food